 Make sure that you have both black and white artworks as well as artworks that display a full range of color.
-Black and white artworks are important so that you can demonstrate an understanding of a wide range of tones and value, and to explore contrast and lighting.

 The color artworks you show in an art school portfolio should demonstrate that you can either layer or mix colors and get beyond painting with colors that come “straight out of the tube.”

 Use color schemes

 Experiment with a wide range of different color schemes.
 You can include some monochromatic artworks, some pieces that have a more subdued color palette, or a pieces that use highly intense, saturated colors.

 Many students plunge into their artworks without considering a color scheme in advance.
 Determining a color scheme can be enormously useful, as you will have a plan for how you will approach your colors.

 If you don’t have tons of experience working with color, I would advise choosing a color scheme that doesn’t include every single color that exists.

 Limiting your color scheme to a few choice colors helps the color scheme seem more focused and cohesive.

 Layering & mixing colors

 When creating color artworks, take great initiative to aggressively mix and layer your colors.
 Some art media require mixing, while others require colors to be layered on top of each other.